Dividend stocks are great investments for any portfolio, even if you’re just beginning to put your money into the market.

 That said, these admittedly boring business lines provide a lot of stability to operations.
 Prudential has steadily ratcheted up its paydays lately as a result, with dividends soaring from $2.32 annually in 2014 to $5.20 presently.
 That kind of growth over the past decade or so should make anyone pay attention, even if the company isn’t as dynamic as other financial firms.

 The icing on the cake?
-Even with one of the highest yields on this list, Prudential has a dividend payout ratio of less than 40% of its projected profits for 2024.
+Even with one of the highest yields on this list, Prudential has a dividend payout ratio of roughly 35% of its projected profits for 2025.
 That means those big-time increases in payouts aren’t just sustainable, but also have room for continued dividend growth in the years ahead.

 Related: How to Get Free Stocks for Signing Up: 9 Apps w/Free Shares

-Another top dividend stock that has obvious staying power is Verizon Communications (VZ).
+The top dividend stock for beginners, and one that has obvious staying power, is Verizon Communications (VZ).

-It is the No. 2 wireless carrier in America right now, behind AT&T (T) but ahead of T-Mobile US (TMUS).
-And in an era where mobile connectivity is a must-have for consumers and businesses alike, there’s little chance of any widespread rollback in customers that would affect this dominant position.
+It is the No. 1 wireless carrier in America right now, ahead of “Big Three” mates AT&T (T) and T-Mobile US (TMUS).
+And while there’s occasionally changes in the pole position, we live in an era in which mobile connectivity is a must-have for consumers and businesses alike—meaning there’s little chance of any widespread rollback in customers that would affect this pseudo-triopoly.

 What’s more, rather than chase subscriber market share in what has historically been a pretty entrenched marketplace, Verizon has instead focused on average monthly subscriber revenue lately in a bid to squeeze a bit more cash from the same people rather than engage in costly acquisition of new leads from its competitors.